 More Attacks on Gastric Mucosa

 In addition to H. pylori and NSAIDs, alcohol, vinegar, many spices, and excess bile salts can damage the gastric mucosal barrier as well.
-Deficiency in vitamin A and the trace elements of zinc and folic acid also predispose to mucosa damage.
+Deficiencies in vitamin A and trace elements of zinc and folic acid also predispose to mucosa damage.
 An excessive amount of salt encourages H. pylori growth in the stomach as well.
 Sleep deprivation can worsen the effect of the NSAIDs indomethacin-induced damage in the mucosa.
 Sleep deprivation also increases gastric acidity, histamine, and gastrin (a hormone that increases HCL production) and reduces blood flow to the mucosal barrier.6

 Excessive Acid Production

 Excessive acid production is a contributing factor in approximately 50 percent of the duodenal ulcers.
 However, individuals with a normal or even low acid output can also develop gastric ulcers.
-Thus, individuals with frequent heartburns, epigastric pain, abdominal pain, acid indigestion, and other possible symptoms of an ulcer should be medically evaluated before downing antacids.
+Thus, individuals with frequent heartburn, epigastric pain, abdominal pain, acid indigestion, and other possible symptoms of an ulcer should be medically evaluated before downing antacids.
 Factors that can trigger the production of excessive amounts of hydrochloric acid include stress, intake of caffeine, meat preservatives, and excess calcium.

 Healing the Gastric Mucosa by Diet

 Although no one specific diet has been conclusively proven to heal ulcers, the following foods have been shown to exert healing effects on the gastric mucosal barrier: